-Would you want your coworkers knowing how much you make?
-That's the relatively simple question that has sparked a huge debate.
+Would you want your coworkers to know how much you earn?
+That’s the relatively simple question that has sparked a huge debate.
 And although it has its start in a noble place — equal pay for men and women — its critics argue that it could backfire.

 Germany’s gender pay gap (in terms of average gross hourly earnings) is about 21 percent – considerably larger than the EU average of roughly 16 percent.
 In an attempt to close that gap, Germany recently passed the Wage Transparency Act, which only affects businesses with more than 200 employees.
 It contains three main components:

 Individual employees – both men and women – who work at companies with more than 200 people will be able to request information about how their employers determine salaries, both in terms of their own salaries and those of members of the other gender working comparable jobs.

 Companies with more than 500 employees must publish regular reports on their efforts to promote gender equality.
 (Companies with less than 500 employees won’t be legally required to publish similar reports.)

 Companies with more than 500 employees will be encouraged to implement internal audits of their pay structures to ensure compliance with the equal pay law.

 Under the new law, employees won’t be able to demand the salary information of any one individual.
 Rather, employees will only have access to the median monthly salary of groups of employees who work comparable jobs.
 These groups must also consist of at least six people, or else employers have no obligation to provide salary information.

 This “six person” rule could pose complications, as Christian Althaus, an employment lawyer, told the German news magazine Der Spiegel:

 “The higher up you go in the pyramid of a company, the less likely you are to find a comparably large peer group, with the result that you no longer have any right to information.”